 I do both manual pinning and Pinterest Schedulers.
 99% of my pinning happens through automation with Tailwind.
 But I do try to go on Pinterest a few times a week and pin a handful of Pin for each of my sites.

 This means I am in fact, doing Pinterest stuff most days.
 But I’m only spending maybe 15 minutes on it daily.

-The days that I am working on scheduling a lot in Tailwind I spend more time.
+The days that I am working on scheduling a lot in Tailwind I spend more time, maybe an hour a week.
 But generally speaking, I’m not spending hours and hours every day, if I was, I couldn’t take on client work.